Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Discussions

 \section{Discussions}

 In this paper, we propose a new framework for data-driven thresholds to optimize wearable device data summaries, taking CGM data as our primary motivating example.
-By incorporating the Wasserstein distance into optimality measures, which are inspired by amalgamation in compositional data analysis, we formulate a novel perspective on threshold selection as optimal piecewise-linear approximations of quantiles.
-We develop two algorithmic approaches, stepwise algorithms and a joint optimization with differential evolution (DE).
-Simulations demonstrate the superior performance of DE, and our analyses of real CGM data reveal markedly different optimal thresholds between individuals without diabetes versus those with type 1 diabetes, illustrating potential improvements over current consensus thresholds.
-The semi-supervised extension allows for fixing some thresholds of practical importance, balancing domain knowledge and distributional structures.
+By incorporating the Wasserstein distance into optimality measures inspired by amalgamation in compositional data analysis, we formulate threshold selection as optimal piecewise-linear approximations of quantiles. {This unsupervised formulation targets data-adaptive thresholds that preserve richer distributional information than pre-fixed threshold-based summaries while remaining compatible with the same downstream inferential pipelines.} We develop two algorithmic approaches, stepwise algorithms and a joint optimization with differential evolution (DE), {and simulations demonstrate the superior performance of DE.
+Analyses of CGM datasets reveal that $K=4$ data-driven thresholds often suffice to capture most distributional information, and that these optimal} thresholds differ across populations, improve discrimination performance, and exhibit stronger associations with clinical variables than the consensus thresholds, highlighting the potential for refining clinical applications.
+The semi-supervised extension allows for fixing some thresholds of practical importance, balancing domain knowledge and distributional structures. {The Python code and the R package \texttt{OptiThresholdR} are publicly available at: \texttt{\url{https://github.com/IrinaStatsLab/OptiThresholds}}}.

-While this paper focuses on amalgamating granular histograms of integer-valued wearable device measurements, such as CGM data, our method for optimal thresholds can also be applied to non-integer, continuous distributions via the continuous relaxation in \cref{sec: continuous-relaxation}.
-Exploring data-driven thresholds for these general distributional data presents a valuable opportunity to extract new insights through interpretable threshold-based summaries.
-One open question is how best to choose the number of thresholds $K$.
-In practice, domain knowledge often suggests small $K$, as seen in actigraphy or CGM data, but data-driven approaches similar to PCA or clustering may also be considered.
-Finally, although theoretical guarantees for estimated thresholds are beyond the scope of this work, developing statistical inference methods and guarantees remains a crucial objective for future research.
-The Python code for implementing the proposed method is publicly available on the GitHub repository: \texttt{\url{https://github.com/pjywang/OptiThresholds}}.